knutbugg/FALKOR/README.md

-# Falkor | Automated Trading Platform
+# Falkor | Automated Algorithmic Trading Platform
-Falkor is a multi-exchange, light-weight, and highy customizable automated trading platform.
-Currently, only supported for Binance
+Falkor is a multiexchange, lightweight, and highy customizable automated trading platform.
+Currently, only supported for the Binance cryptocurrency exchange.

 ![Alt text](falkor.jpg?raw=true "Falkor from The Neverending Story")